Listen and ask why, before committing to what

 Active listening is fundamental to our philosophy.
 We actively engage our clients, stakeholders, and facility users throughout the planning and design process.
 Our first role is to listen and learn in order to develop a deep understanding of our clients and their vision, mission, and goals.

-Edit design solutions to their essentials, selecting long-lasting materials appropriate to the locale, and then limiting that materials palette to the fewest necessary.
+We edit design solutions to their essentials, selecting long-lasting materials appropriate to the locale, and then limit that materials palette to the fewest necessary.

 Our architects and designers take personal ownership of their work.
 Little things mean a lot to us in our relationships and spaces we design.

 Our design philosophy is rooted in long-term thinking.
-Our process is an inquiry into how the built manifestations of ideas, sketches, and models will be direct and clear, engage and stimulate, foster deep environmental responsibility, be economically viable, relate to the land and their context, and establish a sense of place – today, in twenty, fifty or one hundred years.
+Our process is an inquiry into how the built manifestations of ideas, sketches, and models will be direct and clear, engage and stimulate, foster deep environmental responsibility, be economically viable, relate to the land and their context, and establish a sense of place — today, and in 20, 50 or 100 years.

-Former Construction Project Manager, State of Oregon DAS
+Former Construction Project Manager, Oregon Dept. of Administrative Services